jerryhgladinet/docs/admin/source/chapter03.rst

     AMAZON S3

-After you pick the Amazon S3, the first screen it will be asking for ``Access Key`` and ``Secret Key``.
+After you pick the Amazon S3, the first screen will be asking for ``Access Key`` and ``Secret Key``.

 You will need to log into your AWS console to get the access key and secret key.
 You can use master access key and secret key, by default the master key has default access to all buckets.
 You can also create an IAM user and use the key from a specific IAM user.
 However, by default, the IAM user is locked out of access to any bucket until bucket access policy is created and attached to the IAM user.

 If you use IAM user, here is a sample S3 Bucket access policy to grant an IAM user to a specific bucket.
 As shown below, the policy gives an IAM user the ability to use bucket "user3onlybucket"